anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter06.md

 #### 6.3.13.1 Storage pool plan
 Storage pool name in each storage cluster, and nodes in Storage pool should be defined, so the storage installer will know which nodes are installing.

+Multiple instances are expected, each instance defines one storage node
 | Field # | type | mandatory | Instruction |
 |----|--------------------|----------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | STORAGE_CLUSTER_NAME | String | Yes |   |